CanberraUAV/admin/lessons/index.rst

 Lessons Learned
 ===============

-Projects, issues or activities that are considered in the past.
+Projects, issues or activities that are considered in the past (unlike :ref:`on-hold`).
 These are recorded for posterity.

 They are re-cast as "lessons learned" to encourage post-activity review.